betstick/sm64obj/README.md

 Only tested on Blender.

-SM64 code has to gotten using a legal ROM and the SM64PC/EX compiling process.
+SM64 code has to be gotten using a legal ROM and the SM64PC/EX compiling process.